Judith Gurewich, Publisher

 Judith Gurewich is the publisher of Other Press, a position she has held since 2002.
 Under her leadership, Other Press has become a highly respected and award winning publisher of literary fiction and non-fiction, including titles such as Hurry Down Sunshine, The Glass Room and The Unit.
 Born in Canada and raised in Belgium, she holds a law degree from Brussels University as well as a master’s of law from Columbia University and a PhD in sociology from Brandeis University.
 She now resides in Cambridge, MA.
 Judith is also a Lacanian trained psychoanalyst, practicing part time.
 She loves to edit, pitch, cook, walk, and swim.

-Jessica Greer, Publicist
+Jessica Greer, Publicity Director

 By the age of 13, Jessica Greer had lived in St. Louis, Phoenix, Chicago, and Montclair, New Jersey.
 After graduating with an English Degree from the University of Pennsylvania, Jessica muscled her way into the publishing industry where she worked in the Publisher’s office at Ballantine Bantam Dell, an imprint of The Random House Publishing Group, before making a move to RHPG’s Publicity Department, where she worked as a Publicity Assistant and later, Associate Publicist on an assortment of heavy hitting non-fiction and fiction titles.
 Literary fiction is her first love, à la The History of Love and The God of Small Things and she’s passionate about generating buzz for the books she loves.
-She’s so thrilled to be the newest member of Other Press’ ambitious and dynamic team.

 Iisha Stevens, Operations Manager